corda/corda-solutions/docs/source/business-networks/roles-and-responsibilities.rst

 Roles and Responsibilities
 --------------------------

-We have considered how Corda business networks are started and have seen that the process leads to some sort of governing entity.
-That governing entity addresses the strategic business and technical needs of the users of the business network's services, but does not address the tactical, operational needs.
-Similarly, our users have not really been considered at this point, so it is worth exploring these key roles.

-It is worth noting that these roles do not come in one size and may, for example, represent an individual, a company, or a consortium.
+Having observed the creation of Corda business networks, we acknowledge the importance of a governing entity.
+That governing entity addresses the strategic business and technical needs of the users of the business network's services, but does not address the operational needs.
+Similarly, the users of the Corda business network have not yet been considered.
+Lets start with exploring these key roles while recognizing that they may vary in size, and may also represent an individual, a company, or a consortium.

 Business Network Governor (BNG)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^